zcsherm/Proof-of-Concept-1-Biochemistry/README.md

 Additionally I added the gene for causing a chemical reaction.
 This should turn creatures into more robust specimens.

 Finally, this refactoring and reworking necessitated new unit tests.

+11/3

+Was sick the last few days so progress was slow.
+I got the new unit tests working with the genome data stored a linked list.
+I also added a break condition on reading a genome.
+It will not read the last 100 bits.
+This just prevents an incomplete organ or gene from being created.
+Probably will find a more elegant solution.
+I also changed the opcodes to be inside of a range instead of specific values and that the default read length is 8 bits, instead of 5.
+This should give more space between organs.
+I found that a genome of 4800 length had a pretty decent number of genes each.

+I am beginning to move to stage 2 testing.
+I have most methods for mutation implemented, but need testing to confirm working.
+I also need to find a way to compare organisms for similarity.
+Perhaps each genes params decodes to a string that represents it?